Skip to content

 • Keeps /healthcheck working: requests to /healthcheck are redirected to %BASE_PATH%/healthcheck when BASE_PATH is set.

 • Inside the container, Nginx rewrites ^$BASE_PATH/(.*)$ to /$1 so the app sees clean paths.
-The rewrite is generated automatically from subdir.conf.template by 02-configure-symfony.sh when BASE_PATH is set.
+The rewrite is generated automatically from the container configuration when BASE_PATH is set.

 Verification: